-Rooted in Mindset, Marksmanship and Manipulation, M3 seeks to build better shooters through proven techniques, a quality curriculum and superior instruction.
-We offer courses in disciplines ranging from Pistol and Carbine to Shotgun and Low Light.
+Rooted in mindset, marksmanship and manipulation, M3 Strategies seeks to build better shooters through proven techniques, a quality curriculum and superior instruction.
+We are dedicated to providing performance-based training solutions to shooters of all skill levels and backgrounds.
 With a focus on safe, intuitive and efficient weapons handling techniques, our courses cater to the specific needs of the individual end user.

-The scope of our instruction includes basic, intermediate and advanced firearms training in the context of defensive applications.
+The scope of our instruction includes Fundamental and Accelerated firearms training in the context of defensive applications.
 Classes are often structured in a 1-day format unless otherwise noted.

 While we are based out of Dallas/Ft.
 Worth, Texas, our mobile training team is capable of hosting classes throughout the Continental United States.
-For information on hosting a course in your area, please contact us today!
+For information on hosting a course in your area, please contact Stephen@M3-Strategies.com

 Whether as a sole effort or through industry collaboration, we aim to fill the gaps in the current equipment market through quality product development.
 We strive to innovate; working alongside trusted industry partners in an effort to develop relevant products, evaluate them in rigorous trials and bring them to market.